chung-leong/zigft/README.md

 ## Support for earlier versions of Zig

-The main branch of Zigft is designed for Zig 0.15.x.
-Use the code in the v.0.14.1 branch if you're still on the other version of Zig.
+The main branch of Zigft is designed for Zig 0.16.x.
+Use the code pinned to the `v0.15.0` tag branch if you're still on the oold version of Zig.
+Code for 0.14.x is the `v0.14.1` branch.